Catallactic/catallactic-site/docs/whitepaper.md

 	<img src="/img/cryptocommodity_balance_sheet.svg" width="40%"></img>
 </div>

 The balance sheet of the CryptoCommodity issuer woudl probably be audited and publicly disclosed, including any signed contracts or agreements with providers.
 The CryptoCommodity does not need to be collateralized at 100%.
 Instead, it can be collateralized at a ratio and leave market forces and reputation adjusting the price of the CryptoCommodity units.

+A CryptoCommodity system is naturally collateralized by the asset service in the underlying market.
+At any moment, the issuer can redeem the holder as a regular consumer of the underlying asset utility.
+According to IMF:

+> a viable commodity standard does not require the redemption of money for the specific commodities defining the ultimate unit of account.
+This greatly simplifies and reduces the cost of operating such a system.".

+In order to assess compliance requirements, the redeemability features must be considered.
+According to IMF:

+> Stablecoins denominated in a monetary unit of account and offering redemption into cash on demand—that will likely be used for payments—should be fully backed in perfectly safe and liquid assets.
+[46]

+This is not the case for CryptoCommodities as they are redeemable by the proxied utility, not by cash.

+>  Stablecoins offering redeemability within an elapsed time may be backed with safe but less liquid assets [46]

+Depends on the kind of asset service, collateral could be just a provision guarantee with a service provider.

 ### 3.7.
 Redeemability